- Issue Briefs and Special Reports

 - May 11 2017

-This is the first part of a four part set of papers on 70 years of India-Russia ties.
+This is the first part in a series of ORF briefs on 70 years of India-Russia ties.

 As global geopolitics enters a multipolar era, there is a need to assess the extent to which strategic concepts from the bipolar era remain valid and useful.
 In this brief, the notion of a ‘strategic triangle’, which became prominent during the Cold War, is extended to a ‘great-powers tetrahedron’ for Asia in the 21st century.
 The brief describes this notion and examines four triangular relationships involving India, China, Russia, and the United States which form the four faces of the tetrahedron.